Buff (colour): The British army

-U.S. Army
+US Army

 The uniform of the American Continental Army was buff and blue.

-Buff is the traditional colour of the U.S. Army Quartermaster Corps.
+Buff is the traditional colour of the US Army Quartermaster Corps.

-The U.S. Army Institute of Heraldry specifies a "buff" tincture for certain coats of arms, often treating it as a metal for purposes of the rule of tincture.
+The US Army Institute of Heraldry specifies a "buff" tincture for certain coats of arms, often treating it as a metal for purposes of the rule of tincture.

-U.S. universities, fraternities and schools
+US universities, fraternities and schools

 The colours of George Washington University and Hamilton College are buff and blue, modelled on the military uniform of General George Washington and the Continental Army.
 Both General Washington and Alexander Hamilton, as chief of staff, had a role in the design of the uniforms.

 Other school colours described as "buff and blue" include Gallaudet University in Washington, D.C., and Punahou School in Honolulu, Hawaii.

 Buff is one of three colours of the Alpha Gamma Delta fraternity, and one of two colours of the Delta Chi fraternity.

-U.S. state flags
+US state flags

-The flags of Delaware and New Jersey, and the former flags of New York and Maine, officially feature buff.
+The flags of Delaware, New Jersey and Indiana, and the former flags of New York and Maine, officially feature buff.